nistvan86/espruino-cc1101-q7rf/readme.md

 * `ON` - turn the heating on
 * `OFF` - turn the heating off

+Since the protocol used is simplex, it's necessary to repeat the last command now and then so the receiver gets in sync in case a transmission error occurs.
+By default the last command is resent every 30 seconds.
+This interval can be altered in the config file.

 ## Pairing with the receiver

 Once the device settled you need to pair your device to the existing Computherm receiver.
 Press and hold the M/A button on the receiver until it starts flashing green.
 Now press the "Flash" button on your NodeMCU module.
 The receiver should stop blinking.
 The pairing is now completed.